Active shooter training: Training and insurance

 FBI study results reveal that as of 2013, 45.6% of incidents occurred in areas of commerce, including those open and closed to pedestrian traffic.
 The second-largest area for incidents was places of education at 24.4%.
-From 2013–2018, the trends have remained similar, with more events occurring at places of business.
+From 2013 to 2018, the trends have remained similar, with more events occurring at places of business.
 Demand for a new active shooter insurance has increased, with some policies now offering discounts to those organizations who have received prior and qualifying active shooter training.
 Some schools and organizations are already spending millions on active shooter insurance, as it is becoming a growing necessity.